deadmeu/ferdi-ringcentral/README.md

 # RingCentral for Ferdi
-This is a Ferdi recipe for the RingCentral unified communications app.
+This is a Ferdi recipe for the RingCentral unified communications app (formerly Glip).